 In separate study, it was examined whether melatonin, a treatment for sleep disorders, was associated with an increased rate of suicide attempts and suicide.
 People who had redeemed prescriptions for melatonin were subsequently found to have a higher rate of suicide attempts and suicide than people not in treatment with melatonin.
 About 90% of the people treated with melatonin who had a suicide attempts also had a psychaitric disorder.
 This supports the hypothesis that people who suffer from insomnia or sleep disorders often also experience psychological stress and this relationship may increase risk of suicidal behavior.
 This study was the first to assess the link between treatment with melatonin and suicide.

-The study is supported by a research trainee grant from the Lundbeck Foundation.
+The study was supported by a research scholarship from the Lundbeck Foundation.

 - Adam Spira, PhD, Department of Mental Health, Johns Hopkins Bloomberg School of PublicHealth, Baltimore, USA.

 - Prof Keith Hawton, Centre for Suicide Research, University of Oxford